What is business process integration (BPI)?

 Organizations across industries are turning to automation at an accelerated pace.

-According to our latest Work Automation Index—where we analyzed the automations that hundreds of organizations built on our platform over a year—, several industries are experiencing 300%+ growth in automations built year-over-year.
+According to our latest Work Automation Index, which analyzes the automation that hundreds of organizations built on our platform over a year, several industries are experiencing 300%+ growth in automation built year over year.
+With this development, organizations must optimize their automation process more efficiently.
+This brings us to Business Process Integration (BPI).

 A horizontal bar chart that shows the growth in automation adoption across industries